Rakesh-Mourya-G/xen-orchestra/docs/updater.md

 # Updates

-All updates are pushed through the updater, which is the central piece that keeps your XO Appliance running the latest Xen Orchestra code.
+All updates are pushed through the updater, which is the central piece that keeps your XO Appliance running the latest CloudVisor code.

 It also allows you to change your current version into another (Free, Starter, Enterprise or Premium) **without downloading a new XOA**.